ska-telescope/ska-ser-jira-checks/README.md

 If there are more than 9 READY FOR ACCEPTANCE issues, your Product Owner needs to be prodded to review and accept them.

+### Test that SKBs assigned within the team are not too old

+Deadlines are set quite aggressively for SKBs, to encourage prompt action.

+**Note**: This test requires accessing a list of users that belong to the "Developer" role of the project being checked.
+This requires elevated permissions, generally only held by the Scrum Master / Agile Coach of the team that works on the project being checked.
+When run by a user who lacks these permissions (such as in the CI pipeline) this test is skipped.

 ## Using this tool

 ### From the CI pipeline